Sessions for forwards are still drill-based, not game-based – make it about fun and movement instead. By Lichfield RFC director of rugby DAN HEMINGWAY

-Most modern rugby coaches use games as the basis of training, yet this hasn’t filtered down into a lot of forwards unit sessions.
-There are still too many “drills” and unopposed lineout plays.
-Here’s how I’ve tried to bring in the ideas of fun and movement to improve my forwards, focusing on lineouts.
+Most modern rugby coaches use games as the basis of training, yet this hasn’t filtered down into a lot of forwards unit sessions – there are still too many ‘drills’ and unopposed lineout plays.

-I don’t do many full lineouts in a session.
-Instead, I concentrate on the players getting the little bits right.
+Instead, I concentrate on players getting the little bits right.
 That means putting them under pressure at the right times.

-There’s a careful balance here.
-You must match up the pressure capabilities to the level of player you have.
-For example, with my U18 representative side, we will be quite competitive quite quickly.
+For example, with my U18s rep side, we will be quite competitive, quite quickly.
 With less able players, I will take it slower.
-However, there needs to be pressure.

-Accuracy: Completing a number of repetitions
+Accuracy: Completing a number of repetitions.

 We can create pressure by overloading the players.
 For example, we might want to complete five accurate lifts in less than a minute.
-As the players get tired, their accuracy might falter.
-You judge the amount of the overload depending on the level of players.

 Opposition: Winning the ball

-We create pressure by putting the players into game scenarios.
 You can modify the opposition by giving them more or less time to set up.

 The more the players can take control of their learning environment, the more they will be motivated to progress.